Disciples Bible Study

 Contextual Integrity

 Entire books of the Bible are read over the course of, typically, 1-5 weeks depending on the length of the book.
 This helps to keep the big picture context in mind even while focusing on a smaller Focus subsection.
 Context is very important for proper interpretation and application.
 Some reading plans make it difficult to keep context in mind due to moving the focus from one book to another from day to day.
-In contrast to this, using the DBSJournal you read the whole context several times and the Focus section several more times within a single week.
+In contrast to this, using the DBSJournal you read the whole context and the Focus section several times within a single week.

 Repetitive Reflection

-As noted, reading the same chapters of Scripture through multiple times makes good sense according to principles of learning that encourage repetition and reflection.
+As noted, reading the Focus section of Scripture through multiple times makes good sense according to principles of learning that encourage repetition and reflection.
 Processing information effectively requires multiple exposures over a short period of time.
 At the close of the week, further reinforcement of Biblical learning occurs through either review of previous weeks journal entries or live sharing within a DBS group setting.
 This is the balanced middle ground between a quick reading of Scripture such as a Bible-in-a-Year plan, or the more indepth and slower verse by verse exposition plan.
 While both of these are of value, in terms of making more fruitful impact on transformational application and life change, the DBSJournal is arguably more effective.

 Guided Discovery